Hiro420/3.5_protos/README.md

 # 3.5_protos
 3.5.0 protos for some anime game

-ty kyoko for some fixes
+ty kyoko and ayame for some fixes

-# I WILL UPLOAD FIXED PROTOS FOR GRASSCUTTER ONCE I FINISH FIXING THEM
+# IT CAN RUN ON GRASSCUTTER WITH A BIT MODIFICATIONS TO THE PS